 We don’t expect fantastic frame rates with either chip, but you should be able to game at 720p and perhaps step up to 1080p with low-to-medium settings on some less-demanding games.
 You can always save your pennies for a future GPU upgrade.

 For a motherboard, any budget B550 board should do, but we’ve chosen the ASRock B550M, because of its relatively affordable price, more so than any feature.
-To milk the maximum performance out of our integrated GPU, which relies on system RAM, we need relatively-fast RAM so we’re going with Crucial's Ballistix 16GB (8x2) kit, the least expensive DDR4-3200 kit we could find from a reputable brand.
+To milk the maximum performance out of our integrated GPU, which relies on system RAM, we need relatively-fast, but inexpensive RAM so we’re going with G.Skill's 16GB (8x2) Ripjaws, the least expensive DDR4-3200 kit we could find from a reputable brand.
 We can only afford 500GB of SSD storage, so we’ve chosen the reliable WD Blue SN550 as our boot drive.

 There are a lot of decent budget case options, but we like the Cooler Master MasterBox Lite 3.1 TG because it provides a tempered glass side panel and customizable color trim.
 We only need a 400W power supply so we opted for the inexpensive EVGA 400 N1.